W

 1

-Claude Shannon and the Birth of Information Theory
+Claude Shannon and Information as Power

 From Fortune’s Formula: The Untold Story of the Scientific Betting System That Beat the Casinos and Wall Street